influxdata/docs-v2/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 The number of points accepted by the HTTP `/write` endpoint, but unable to be persisted.

 #### pointsWrittenOK
-The number of points accepted by the HTTP `/write` endpoint and persisted successfully.
+The number of points successfully accepted and persisted by the HTTP `/write` endpoint.

 #### promReadReq
 The number of read requests to the Prometheus `/read` endpoint.